IrshathBanu18/age-calculator/README.md

-# To create a age calucator
+# To create a age calculator
 Using the Html,css,Javascript
 -
 - To run app